5 DAYS IN LEBANON – HERE ARE THE BEST ATTRACTIONS

 How to Get to Lebanon

 I suggest flying into Beirut.
-There are many flights from Istanbul, but also other countries in the Middle East, and it allows you to combine your trip easily with a trip to Jordan, Istanbul, or other nearby destinations.
+There are many flights from Istanbul and other countries in the Middle East, and it allows you to combine your trip easily with a trip to Jordan, Istanbul, or other nearby destinations.

 How to Get Around in Lebanon